INTRODUCTION

 We are actively cooperating with law enforcement agencies and have submitted documented evidence, including contracts, transaction records, and witness statements, to support ongoing investigations.

-This video from INDTV highlights a major fraud case connected to Amjad Ali Chajra and his associates.
+This video from NDTV highlights a major fraud case connected to Amjad Ali and his associates.
 The report reveals how their network operated across borders, deceiving individuals and businesses.
 Multiple victims have come forward with evidence.
 Investigations are currently active in several countries.
 Authorities have been provided with contracts, transaction records, and witness statements.
 Efforts are underway to ensure accountability and prevent further scams

-FIA 2025 FRI
+FIA 2025 FIR

 Allafrica Exposes Cruise Job Scam